ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

 ## A RNAseq preprocessing pipeline

-1. hts_Stats: get stats on raw reads
+1. hts_Stats: get stats on *input* raw reads
 1. hts_SeqScreener: screen out (remove) phiX
-1. hts_SeqScreener: screen for (count) rrnra
+1. hts_SeqScreener: screen for (count) rRNA
 1. hts_SuperDeduper: identify and remove PCR duplicates
 1. hts_AdapterTrimmer: identify and remove adapter sequence
-1. hts_PolyATTrim: remove polyA/T.
+1. hts_PolyATTrim: remove polyA/T from the end of reads.
-1. hts_NTrimmer: remove any remaining N characters
+1. hts_NTrimmer: trim to remove any remaining N characters
-1. hts_QWindowTrim: remove poor quality sequence
+1. hts_QWindowTrim: remove poor quality bases
 1. hts_LengthFilter: use to remove all reads < 50bp
-1. hts_Stats: get stats out output reads
+1. hts_Stats: get stats on *output* cleaned reads

 ### Why screen for phiX?

-PhiX is a common control in Illumina runs, and facilities may not tell you if/when PhiX has been spiked in since it does not have a barcode, so in theory should not be in your data.
+PhiX is a common control in Illumina runs, and facilities may not tell you if/when PhiX has been spiked in.
+Since it does not have a barcode, in theory should not be in your data.

 However:
-* When I know PhiX has been spiked in, I find sequence every time
+* When we know PhiX has been spiked in, we find sequence every time.
-    * [update] When dual matched barcodes are used, then near zero phiX reads identified.
+    * [update] When dual matched barcodes are used, then almost zero phiX reads can be identified.
 * When I know PhiX has not been spiked in, I do not find sequence

 For RNAseq and variant analysis (any mapping based technique) it is not critical to remove, but for sequence assembly it is.
-I think its better safe than sorry and screen for it every time.
+Unless you are sequencing PhiX, it is noise, so its better safe than sorry to screen for it every time.

 ### Removing PCR duplicates with hts_SuperDeduper.

-Removing PCR duplicates can be **controversial** for RNAseq, but I'm in favor of it.
-It tells you alot about the original complexity of each sample and potential impact of sequencing depth.
+Removing PCR duplicates can be **controversial** for RNAseq, but I'm in favor of it for paired-end data.
+Duplication rate tells you a lot about the original complexity of each sample and potential impact of sequencing depth.

-__**However, I would never do PCR duplicate removal on single-end reads!**__
+__**However, I would never do PCR duplicate removal on Single-End reads!**__

+Many other read de-duplication algorithms rely on mapping position to identify duplicated reads (although some other reference free methods do exist [https://doi.org/10.1186/s12859-016-1192-5](https://doi.org/10.1186/s12859-016-1192-5)).
+Reads that are mapped to the same position on the genome probably represent the same original fragment sequenced multiple times (think "technical replicates").

+However, this approach requires that there be a reference to map reads against and requires that someone maps them!

+hts_SuperDeduper does not require a reference or mapped reads.
+Instead it uses a small portion of each paired read to identify duplicates.
+If an identical pattern is identified in multiple reads, extra copies are discarded.

 <img src="preproc_figures/SD_eval.png" alt="SD_eval" width="80%"/>

-Super Deduper only uses a small portion of the reads to identify duplicates.

 <img src="preproc_figures/SD_performance.png" alt="SD_performance" width="80%"/>